Analytics built by: Location, Inc.

-With a population of 98,310, 40,260 total housing units (homes and apartments), and a median house value of $39,810, house prices in Flint are some of the most affordable in Michigan as well as the nation.
+With 97,386 people, 40,260 houses or apartments, and a median cost of homes of $42,928, house prices in Flint are some of the most affordable in Michigan as well as the nation.

 Single-family detached homes are the single most common housing type in Flint, accounting for 77.88% of the city's housing units.
 Other types of housing that are prevalent in Flint include large apartment complexes or high rise apartments ( 10.89%), duplexes, homes converted to apartments or other small apartment buildings ( 6.47%), and a few row houses and other attached homes ( 2.60%).

 The most prevalent building size and type in Flint are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 54.28% owning and 45.72% renting.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Flint's housing was primarily built during this period, from the '40s through the '60s.
 A full 58.95% of the city's housing hails from this era.
 Other housing ages represented in Flint include homes built before 1939 ( 24.11%) and housing constructed between 1970-1999 ( 15.05%).
 There's also some housing in Flint built between 2000 and later ( 1.88%).